 Miaoli is a mountainous county in northern central Taiwan, between Hsinchu and Taichung.
 Foreign tourists seldom include it on their travel itinerary for Taiwan because none of the things to do in Miaoli ever make it onto “must-do in Taiwan” lists (although I put three Miaoli attractions on my list of best things to do in Taiwan).

 The Taiwanese are certainly aware of Miaoli’s rural charm, though.
-That’s why Miaoli’s sights are overflowing with people (only on weekends), while they remain largely off-the-beaten-track for outsiders.
+That’s why Miaoli’s sights are overflowing with local people (only on weekends), while they remain largely off-the-beaten-track for outsiders.